Q. What is the difference between the Treetop Challenge Course and Zip Line Park?

 Q. How safe is it and is it inspected?

-A. Mountain Ridge Adventure was designed and built by Absolutely Experiential to the most stringent standards of ACCT (Association for Challenge Course Technology) specifications and meets all safety standards as required by New York State.
+A. Mountain Ridge Adventure was designed and built to the most stringent standards of ACCT (Association for Challenge Course Technology) specifications and meets all safety standards as required by New York State.
 The course uses American and European-made gear using 100% attachment applications and is routinely inspected internally and by 3rd parties.

 As with all recreational and sport activities there is always inherent risk but compared to the average everyday sport activities like soccer, skiing, football, etc., challenge course activities have significantly lower incident ratios.